av025/Frontend-Learning/30. Dom Manipulation with Todo App/01. Lesson One/README.md

 At this point, we see the actual web page displayed in the browser.

-Finally, **JavaScript** can manipulate the DOM after this entire process.
+ **JavaScript** can manipulate the DOM after this entire process.
 When JavaScript changes an element in the DOM (like updating text or style), it may trigger changes in the render tree.
 This could lead to another layout and paint process, making the page interactive and dynamic.

 So, using JavaScript to manipulate the DOM also means we are indirectly affecting how things are displayed on the screen!